Chernobyl Nuclear Power Plant: 1986 reactor #4 catastrophe (Chernobyl disaster)

-On 26 April 1986, the Chernobyl disaster occurred at reactor No. 4, caused by a catastrophic power increase resulting in core explosions and open-air fires.
-This caused large quantities of radioactive materials and airborne isotopes to disperse in the atmosphere and surrounding land.
+On 26 April 1986, reactor No. 4 suffered a catastrophic meltdown during a safety test resulting in a core explosion and open-air fires.
+This caused large quantities of radioactive materials to be dispersed in the atmosphere and surrounding land.
 The disaster is regarded as the worst accident in the history of nuclear power.

-As a result, Reactor No. 4 was destroyed entirely, and therefore enclosed in a concrete and lead sarcophagus, followed more recently by a large steel confinement shelter to prevent further escape of radioactivity.
-Large areas of Europe were affected by the accident.
+The destroyed reactor was encased in a concrete and lead sarcophagus, followed more recently by a large steel confinement shelter to prevent further escape of radioactivity.
 The radioactive cloud spread as far away as Norway.

 1991 reactor #2 turbine fire

 Reactor No. 2 was permanently shut down shortly after October 1991 when a fire broke out due to a faulty switch in a turbine.

 On 11 October 1991, a fire broke out in the turbine hall of reactor No. 2.
 The fire began in reactor No. 2's fourth turbine, while the turbine was being idled for repairs.
 A faulty switch caused a surge of current to the generator, igniting insulating material on some electrical wiring.
 This subsequently led to hydrogen, used as a coolant in the synchronous generator, being leaked into the turbine hall "which apparently created the conditions for fire to start in the roof and for one of the trusses supporting the roof to collapse."
 The adjacent reactor hall and reactor were unaffected, but due to the political climate it was decided to shut down this reactor permanently after this incident.